MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 - Apply a default label to all files in a data repository.

-    For this configuration, set the **Default label** to **Custom**, and select the label to use.
+    For this configuration, set **Label files based on content** to **Off**.
+Then set the **Default label** to **Custom**, and select the label to use.

-    The contents of the files are not inspected and all files in the data repository are labeled according to the default label that you specify for the data repository or the scanner profile.
+    The contents of the files are not inspected and all unlabeled files in the data repository are labeled according to the default label that you specify for the data repository or the scanner profile.

+    For the scanner from the unified labeling client, you can also select **Enforce default label** if you want the default label to be applied on all files, even if they are already labeled.

 - Identify all custom conditions and known sensitive information types.